slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 DocumentManager.removeFromWorkingSet()     |  EditorManager.removeFromWorkingSet(EditorManager.ALL_PANES)
 -------------------------------------------+----------------------------------------------------------------------------------
 ```
 The existing single-workingset APIs (`DocumentManager.getWorkingSet`, `DocumentManager.addToWorkingSet`, etc...) are still available but deprecated.
-They are convenence functions that delegate the work to the EditorManager and operate on the currently focused editor only.
+They are convenience functions that delegate the work to  `EditorManager` and operate on the currently focused editor only.

 The new Working Set APIs take an identifier of the pane containing the working set to work on .
 These APIs will have a `paneId` as the first argument which is gotten from `EditorManager.createPane()` or from the event `EditorManager.editorPaneCreated`.
 There are, however, 2 shortcut constants you can use to make life simpler: